n3wscott/ledhouse/README.md

 # ledhouse

 LED House runs on an Ardunio with a strip of 10 NeoPixels.
-It is intended to be a representation of home light automation for a Kubecon EU 2018 for my talk entitled [Kubernetes as an Abstraction Layer for a Connected Home](http://sched.co/DqwC)
+It is intended to be a representation of home light automation for my talk at Kubecon EU 2018 entitled [Kubernetes as an Abstraction Layer for a Connected Home](http://sched.co/DqwC)

 I built this because it is much more portable to demo than bringing Hue Lights